 - Basal body temperature method (BBT): Many people with ovaries track their basal body temperature, or BBT (the body’s temperature at rest), to look for signs of ovulation — though the changes are most clear after ovulation has already happened.
 ACOG) explains that “the body’s normal temperature increases slightly during ovulation (0.5–1°F) and remains high until the end of the menstrual cycle,” and your fertile window is “the 2–3 days before this increase in temperature.”

-Closing the loop: The TL;DR
+Closing the loop: The TL;DR on menstrual cycle phases

 Throughout the menstrual cycle, there are many hormone-led changes in the reproductive system that make conception and pregnancy possible.
 The cycle begins with your period and ends with your next one, before repeating the cycle all over again.
 The first phase, called the follicular or proliferative phase, is focused on maturing the ovarian follicles, getting the uterine lining ready, and making cervical mucus easier for sperm to swim through.
 Ovulation comes next: This is when the dominant follicle releases an egg through the fallopian tube to meet up with sperm.
 Finally, the luteal phase (or secretory phase) wraps things up by prepping the uterine lining for embryo implantation — or triggering your period if the egg isn’t fertilized.